 The first directive argument describes a valid calling mode.
 The minimum information will be the instantiation mode of each argument.
-The first four possible values are described in the ISO Prolog Core standard [ISO95]).
+The first four possible values are described in the ISO Prolog Core standard [ISO95] (but with the meaning of the - instantiation mode redefined here).
 The remaining two can also be found in use in some Prolog systems.

-Argument must be instantiated (but not necessarily ground).

-Argument should be a free (non-instantiated) variable.
-When bound, the call will unify the computed term with the given argument.

-Argument can either be instantiated or free.

-Argument will not be further instantiated (modified).

-Argument must be ground.

-Argument must be unbound.
+- Argument must be instantiated (but not necessarily ground). - Argument should be a free (non-instantiated) variable.
+When bound, the call will unify the computed term with the given argument. - ?
+Argument can either be instantiated or free. - Argument will not be further instantiated (modified). - Argument must be ground. - Argument must be unbound.
 Used mainly when returning an opaque term (e.g., a stream handle).